Noemi Rüegg

+Career

 In 2023, she won the Swiss National Road Race Championships, later announcing that she would join the EF Education–Cannondale team from 2024.
 In 2025, she won her first UCI Women's World Tour event, winning the 2025 Women's Tour Down Under.

+Rüegg won the opening stage of the 2026 La Vuelta Femenina, and wore the leader's jersey.
+On stage two, Rüegg was involved in a crash in the last 20 kilometres and abandoned the race.

+Personal life

 Her brother Timon is also a professional cyclist.